A projection based approach for interactive fixed effects panel data models: Introduction

-We validate the theoretical results in a simulation study.
-In the case where the time averages of regressors have a non-vanishing explanatory power on the factor loadings, our estimator outperforms alternative estimators which do not account for the relation.
-Later, we apply our method to the identification of the determinants of economic growth. \citet{lu2016shrinkage} argued that the GDP growth rates per capita might not only be determined by observed factors but might also be influenced by latent factors or shocks.
+The rest of the paper is organized as follows.
+In Section 2, we derive our projection-based interactive fixed effects estimator.
+Section 3 states our assumptions and studies the asymptotic properties of the proposed estimators.
+In Section 4 we validate the theoretical results in a simulation study.
+In Section 5 we apply our method to the identification of the determinants of economic growth. \citet{lu2016shrinkage} argued that the GDP growth rates per capita might not only be determined by observed factors but might also be influenced by latent factors or shocks.
 Our projection-based interactive fixed effects estimator is well suited for such a setting.
-Indeed, our empirical findings suggest an important role in these latent effects.

-The rest of the paper is organized as follows.
-In Section \ref{sec2}, we present the model setup and derive our projection-based interactive fixed effects estimator.
-Also, consistent estimators for the latent factors and corresponding factor loadings are provided.
-Section \ref{sec3} states our assumptions and studies the asymptotic properties of the proposed estimators.
-Based on these results, a consistent estimator of the standard errors of the estimated parameters is also provided.
-In Section \ref{sec4}, we examine the performance of our estimator in a Monte Carlo study.
-We apply our method to analyze the determinants of economic growth in Section \ref{sec5}.
-Section \ref{sec6} concludes.
-All proofs are provided in the Appendix.
+All proofs of the asymptotic results and further Monte Carlo results are relegated to a Supplementary Material document.